dadamachines/website/_posts/2025-11-04-bionica-and-the-wires.md

 ### Meet the Artists

 **Jon Ross** is the visionary force behind Bionic and the Wires.
-As an artist, technologist, and environmental thinker, Jon engineers custom bionic arms that let plants and fungi express themselves.
+As an artist, technologist, and environmental thinker, Jon assembled the bionic arms that let plants and fungi express themselves.
 His work spans sculpture, performance, and electronics, always driven by a desire to reveal the hidden intelligence of nature.
 Jon is also the founder and CEO of Sow the City, a Manchester-based not-for-profit environmental organisation.

 **Andy Kidd** is the sonic sorcerer behind the band’s sound.
 With a background in live performance and electronic music, Andy translates the subtle rhythms of the natural world into immersive musical experiences using synthesizers, keyboards, and digital soundscapes.